CorvusPrudens/Firewheel/DESIGN_DOC.md

 * [ ] Basic [CLAP] plugin hosting (non-WebAssembly only)
 * [ ] C bindings

+### * Notes on C bindings

+Firewheel is a large library with a lot of rust-isms (enums, traits, generics, and macros).
+As such, the goal of the C bindings is NOT to provide access to every single part of the API.
+Instead, this is a rough overview of what the C bindings will consist of:

+* Two backend options:
+    * A "CPAL" option which allows you to enumerate available audio devices and to start/stop audio streams.
+    * A "no backend" option where the user plugs in a firewheel processor object into their own custom audio stream.
+* Optional functions for loading sample resources from memory or from a file path.
+* Firewheel Context
+    * Construct a Firewheel context with configurable options
+    * Methods to get and configure clocks
+    * Update method
+    * Methods to add, remove, and connect nodes in the graph
+        * Some thought will need to be given on what the API to construct nodes should look like.
+We can simply just have a constructor function for each of the factory nodes.
+Though preferably there should also be a way to use construct third party nodes as well.
+* Nodes
+    * Sending updates to nodes will be purely event-driven (no data-driven diffing/patching system).
+This will be done by defining an update function for each parameter for each factory node.
+Though some thought will need to be given on what the API for third party nodes should look like.
+    * Retrieving state will also be achieved using custom function for each of the factory nodes that have custom state.
+* Node Pools
+    * I haven't figured out what the API for node pools should look like yet.
+* A custom node API.
+This will be similar to the API in Rust, except that the event types will be simplified to be simple parameter values with integer paramter IDs.
+There will also be no `ProcStore` API (instead users can just simply pass around raw pointers to resources they need to share across nodes).

 ## Maybe Goals

 * [ ] A `SampleResource` with disk streaming support (using [creek](https://github.com/MeadowlarkDAW/creek))